Get tested regularly for prostate cancer in Skåne

 The PSA test is free of charge.

 Prostate cancer is uncommon in younger men.
-In older men, prostate cancer grows slowly and is usually harmless.
+In older men, prostate cancer grows slowly and is most often harmless.

-Therefore, only men of certain ages receive an offer to be tested.
+As a result, only men of certain ages are being offered to get tested.

 How it works

-Don't want to get tested?
-Then you don't have to do anything.
-You will receive a new letter in two years.
+Do you not want to get tested?
+If so, you don’t need to do anything else.
+You’ll be asked again in two years.

-You will be examined further if necessary.
-Otherwise, you will be tested again in two years or six years.
+You’ll be examined further if necessary.
+Otherwise, you can get tested again in two years or six years.
+This length of time depends on what the test results show.

 Advantages and disadvantages with getting tested